roryp/spring-azure-container-app/demo.md

-I'll provide a step-by-step guide for demonstrating the code in this Spring Boot Azure Container App with Entra ID integration:
+Step-by-step guide for demonstrating the code in this Spring Boot Azure Container App with Entra ID integration:

 ## Step-by-Step Code Demo